josevnz/rpm_query/Writting UI applications that can query the RPM database with Python.md

 ```

-You will notice than DearPyGUI uses contexts when nesting components and that makes it much more easier when creating the GUI.
-The code is also less verbose than the Tkinter code and the support for types is much better (Pycharm for example offers you to automplete arguments to methods, etc.)
+You will notice than DearPyGUI uses contexts when nesting components and that makes it much easier when creating the GUI.
+The code is also less verbose than the Tkinter code, and the support for types is much better (Pycharm for example offers you to autocomplete arguments to methods, etc.)

-DearPyGui is still very young (version 1.0.3 at the time of this writting) and has a [few bugs, specially on older Linux distributions](https://github.com/hoffstadt/DearPyGui/issues), but looks very promising and is in very active development stage.
+DearPyGui is still very young (version 1.0.3 at the time of this writing) and has a [few bugs, specially on older Linux distributions](https://github.com/hoffstadt/DearPyGui/issues), but looks very promising and is in very active development stage.

 So how the UI looks like?